Gender pay gap report

 The Gender Pay Gap is different from our Equal Pay Review, which compares the pay differences between men and women who carry out work of equal value and checks to see if there are any differences or inequalities.

-The Equal Pay Review enables us to monitor the effectiveness of our pay framework and job evaluation processes which were put in place as part of our commitment to ensure equal pay of equal value.
-We last undertook an Equal Pay Review in 2021 and the result of it is published on Sulis (staff log in required).
+The Equal Pay Review enables us to monitor the effectiveness of our pay framework and job evaluation processes that were put in place as part of our commitment to ensure equal pay for equal value.

 How is it worked out?